 Do speak with your doctor or concerned medical specialist before opting for any of these alternative treatment methods as some of them are complementary and may not be medically-approved.

 Treatment of Cervical Cancer Based on Different Stages of Pregnancy

 The treatment of cervical cancer is based on the location of the tumour, the stage of cervical cancer, your overall health, and the particular trimester of pregnancy you’re currently in.
-Here are following treatment modes for the different stages of pregnancy for mothers affected by cervical cancer.
+The treatment modes for different stages of pregnancy for mothers affected by cervical cancer are:

 - Treatment of Cervical Cancer in Early Stages of Pregnancy

 Routine Pap tests followed by a biopsy are used for the treatment of cervical cancer in the early stages of pregnancy.
 Surgery may be done during this stage which involves removing the tumour and surrounding healthy tissue in the cervix.
 This is invasive and poses little risk to the mother and the baby.

 If your cervical cancer is in its earliest stages during pregnancy, your doctor may postpone treatment after a healthy delivery due to no threat to the pregnancy.
 After pregnancy, you may be subject to a hysterectomy (removal of the uterus) based on how far cancer has progressed after your pregnancy.

 - Treatment of Cervical Cancer in Second and Third Trimester